Stubbington: History

 Both Stubbington and neighbouring Crofton were mentioned in the Domesday Book (the 11th-century UK census) as small districts belonging to the estates of Titchfield Abbey.

 The earliest known cricket match to have been played in Hampshire took place in the village in 1733.

 During the 19th century, Stubbington engulfed Crofton and the small fishing village of Hill Head.
 The Crofton name still remains in the name of many local facilities, such as the Crofton School and Crofton Old Church.

 At the start of the 20th century, the village still consisted of just a few dozen cottages and farms.
 By 1939, the population had risen to around 2,500, and a number of small shops had opened surrounding the village green.
 This remains the focus of the village to the present day, with a war memorial situated on the central village green.

-The Church

-The 'Crofton Old Church' at Crofton is one of the oldest known inhabited sites in the area.
-It was mentioned in the Domesday Book in 1086, and it is thought to date back to the reign of King Alfred the Great in the 9th century.
-It is believed to have caught the eye of Samuel Pepys in 1662, and was extensively renovated during the 13th century.
-A new church (Holy Rood) was built in Stubbington which took over the function of Crofton Church in 1878.
+Places of worship

+A church at Crofton Old Church is mentioned in the Domesday Book of 1086, and some elements of the existing church are thought to date from the ninth or tenth century.
+It was previously Holy Rood, but was renamed St. Edmund's in 1878, and is also known as Crofton Old Church.
+Most of the current building is fourteenth century or later.

+A new church (Holy Rood) was built in Stubbington in 1878, and took over the function of Crofton Church.

 The War Memorial and Village Pump

-In 1922 a wooden War Memorial was built to commemorate those from Stubbington and Hill Head who fell in the First World War.
-Their names were carved into the roof of the memorial although over the years they have been worn away.
+In 1922 a wooden War Memorial was built to commemorate those from Stubbington and Hill Head who were killed in the First World War.
 The Memorial takes the form of a shelter over the village pump, and today it is one of few pre-war structures standing in the vicinity of Stubbington Village Centre.
-The names carved into the roof of the memorial have now been cleaned and can be seen clearly.